richardcocks/qrstickers/Docs/README.md

 ## License

-This is a learning project for educational purposes.
+QRStickers is open source software available for commercial and personal use.
+See LICENSE file for details.